oat-sa/taohub-articles/forge/qti/qti-creator.md

 #### Append the form to the DOM

-Within a state, you have access to the \$form by this.widget.\$form property, which is the container of the form.\
+Within a state, you have access to the \$form by this.widget.<br/>
+$form property, which is the container of the form.<br/>

 After you leave the state, this container will automatically be emptied.
 You only have to worry about its initialization as in the example below: